Math 403 Course Webpage

 term projects, must be typewritten using the provided LaTeX

 template.
-Communicating your ideas is an integral part of
+Communicating your ideas is an integral

-the midterms will be provided.
-You are required to use these
+as each of the midterms will be provided.
+You are

-as LaTeX templates for your solutions, by filling in your
+required to use these as LaTeX templates for your solutions, by

-your classmates first.
-The reason why it is crucial for you
+should consider asking your classmates first.
+The reason

-to use the provided LaTeX templates is because they
+why it is crucial for you to use the provided LaTeX

-contain margins settings and commands required for grading.
+commands required for grading.

 - Submit your homework and midterm solutions using Canvas